trothr/ductwork/Stages.md

 When `console` is NOT the first stage of a pipeline, its input must be connected to another Ductwork stage.
 It then reads input records and writes to file descriptor one (1) with newline characters appended to each line.
-In this mode, 'console' may also be connected on output to a following Ductwork stage to which it will write the input records unaltered.
+In this mode, `console` may also be connected on output to a following Ductwork stage to which it will write the input records unaltered.
 (No newline inserted.)

 * hole

-Use the 'hole' stage to safely consume all records form preceeding stages.
+Use the `hole` stage to safely consume all records form preceeding stages.

 * buffer